KorAP/KorAP-E2E-Tests/Readme.md

  npm test
 ```

 ### Comments on Environment Variables

 - Use `KORAP_LOGIN="" npm test` to skip login and logout tests, e.g. to run tests against Kustvakt-lite.
 - The tests respect the current locale, consider e.g. `LC_ALL=C npm test`

+#### Notifications

+If you run KorAP-E2E-tests as a cronjob or in scheduled pipelines and
+want to get notified about failed tests via slack, set the environment variable `SLACK_WEBHOOK_URL` to the URL of your [slack webhook](https://api.slack.com/messaging/webhooks).

 ## Development and License